Bugs Bunny: Development

 According to Chase Craig, who wrote and drew the first Bugs Bunny comic Sunday pages and the first Bugs comic book, "Bugs was not the creation of any one man; however, he rather represented the creative talents of perhaps five or six directors and many cartoon writers including Charlie Thorson.
 In those days, the stories were often the work of a group who suggested various gags, bounced them around and finalized them in a joint story conference."
-A Bugs-like rabbit with some of the personality of a finalized Bugs, though looking very different, was originally featured in the film Porky's Hare Hunt, released on April 30, 1938.
+A prototype Bugs rabbit with some of the personality of a finalized Bugs, though looking very different, was originally featured in the film Porky's Hare Hunt, released on April 30, 1938.
 It was co-directed by Ben "Bugs" Hardaway and an uncredited director Cal Dalton (who was responsible for the initial design of the rabbit).
 This cartoon has an almost identical plot to Avery's Porky's Duck Hunt (1937), which had introduced Daffy Duck.
 Porky Pig is again cast as a hunter tracking a silly prey who is more interested in driving his pursuer insane and less interested in escaping.
 Hare Hunt replaces the little black duck with a small white rabbit.
 According to Friz Freleng, Hardaway and Dalton had decided to "dress the duck in a rabbit suit".
 The white rabbit had an oval head and a shapeless body.
 In characterization, he was "a rural buffoon".
 Mel Blanc gave the character a voice and laugh much like those he later used for Woody Woodpecker.
 He was loud, zany with a goofy, guttural laugh.
 The rabbit character was popular enough with audiences that the Termite Terrace staff decided to use it again.

 The rabbit comes back in Prest-O Change-O (1939), directed by Chuck Jones, where he is the pet rabbit of unseen character Sham-Fu the Magician.
 Two dogs, fleeing the local dogcatcher, enter the rabbit's absent master's house.
 The rabbit harasses them but is ultimately bested by the bigger of the two dogs.
 This version of the rabbit was cool, graceful, and controlled.
 He retained the guttural laugh but was otherwise silent.